 The Healthy Schools London programme has recognised the school multiple times, with Bronze awards in 2014, 2016, and 2018, indicating sustained commitment to health and wellbeing as part of the broader curriculum.

-As a voluntary aided Church of England school, the school manages its own admissions process rather than operating through Camden Council's centralised system.
+As a voluntary aided Church of England school, the school sets its own admissions criteria while Reception applications are coordinated through Camden.
 Prospective families should complete the Reception Applicants Supplementary Form and submit it directly to the school alongside their local authority application.
 Faith-based criteria typically form part of the oversubscription criteria for Church of England schools, though specific details should be confirmed via the school's admissions policy on the official website.

 The school's location in Camden Town means it draws families from the surrounding urban area, though the exact catchment distance varies year by year depending on application numbers and how many places are allocated to higher-priority criteria such as looked-after children, siblings, and children with special educational needs.
 Given the level of oversubscription, families living close to the school are more likely to secure places under distance-based criteria, though religious criteria may take precedence depending on the specific admissions arrangements.